ubports/docs.ubports.com/contribute/bugreporting.rst

     Log files may contain information you prefer to keep private.
 Please be sure to skim through them to ensure this is not the case before posting them.
 We can coordinate to get them through e-mail or a similarly less public medium.

-To get ready, download the `Logviewer app <https://open-store.io/app/logviewer.neothethird>`_ from the OpenStore.
+To get ready, download the `Logviewer app <https://open-store.io/app/logviewer.ruditimmer>`_ from the OpenStore.
 This app will help us find, view, and send the logs we need.

 Now, open the Logviewer app.
-You'll see a list of all of the log files available in your user log folder, ``/home/phablet/.cache/upstart/``.
-This folder contains many, but not all, of the logs for software running on your device.
+You'll see a list of all of the services and applications log files running on your device.
 You can tap on any log to view it, then tap the "send" icon in the top right corner to share it using an online service.

 If you don't see the log that you've been asked to send in Logviewer, it may be in a different folder or the application may not have created any logs yet.
 Tell this to the person who asked you for the logs.
 They should be able to get you the information you need to get back on track.